 There would be ghosting and blur on the screen if the pixels didn’t change their colors quickly enough, which would make the screen look bad.
 If you want to play games, your screen should respond quickly in 5 to 7 milliseconds.
 Between 5 and 7 milliseconds, the haze and distortion don’t show up.
 If the reaction time is longer than that, there will be a lot of ghosting.

-The Samsung 27-inch Odyssey G5 Gaming Monitor has a response time of 1ms.
-If you play more competitive games, look for a monitor with a response time of 1ms like this one.
+The response time of the Samsung G5 odyssey is 1ms.
+If you enjoy playing more competitive games, search for a monitor with a reaction time of 1ms, such as this one.

 PPI (Pixels Per Inch)